AndronixApp/andronix-docs-next/content/en/vnc/vnc-basics.md

 Server.</alert>

 Once you are done, just press `Ctrl+X` and then type `Y` and then hit enter.
-Now when you'll do just choose the first option i.e., **Start vncserver with autodetect/dynamic resolution**.
+Now when you'll do just choose the first option i.e., **Start vnc-server with autodetect/dynamic resolution**.

 ### How to change the picture quality in VNC